 In a former life Gordon delivered pizzas in Toronto, sold non-alcoholic beer in the Middle East, launched a creativity training business and floated a high tech company on the London Stock Exchange.
 He is a DJ on local radio, has compered the main stage at a two-day music festival and was once booed by 49,000 people while on the pitch at a major football Cup Final.

 Gordon Brown - My Writing Story(ish)

 ‘My writing career began at school.
-Sneaking in the odd short story when the teacher wasn’t looking (some of those stories sit in a suitcase in a spare room).
+Sneaking in the odd short story when the teacher wasn’t looking (some of those stories still sit in a suitcase in a spare room).
 My first major attempt at writing came on the back of a trip to Crete when I was on holiday with friends, back in my early twenties.
 I spotted a lad with a back pack in the middle of nowhere.
 He was miles from civilisation (well as miles from civilisation as you can get in Crete) and looked a little worse the wear.
 I was strap hanging off the back of a jeep and my mind starts to whir.
-That night I borrowed an order pad from a the Greek restaurant, and started writing.
+That night I borrowed an order pad from a Greek restaurant, and started writing.

 ‘The Machine’, a novel, and a tribute to one of my heroes, Stephen King, began.
 In order to finish it I migrated from the order pad to a battered old jotter, then to some spare sheets of paper lying around the holiday apartment.
 When I got home I kept going.
 More jotters, more spare sheets of paper.
 The finished novel has lain in that suitcase for some three decades.